-A lot of people are familiar with the idea that UV damage from the sun can cause you to get wrinkles faster.
-Well, what is happening is that the UV radiation is causing oxidation.
+Most people are familiar with the idea that UV damage from the sun can cause you to get wrinkles faster.
+Well, what’s happening is that UV radiation from the sun is causing oxidation.

-Oxidation breaks down collagen in your skin and hinders your skin’s ability to heal itself.
+Oxidation breaks down collagen in your skin.
+It hinders your skin’s ability to heal itself.

 Other aspects of aging are caused by oxidation, too.
 The little brown spots you get on your skin as you age are actually oxidized fat.